rtCamp/Frappe-Manager/docs/deploy/index.md

 `fm bake`, `fm switch`, and `fm prune` operate on a bench in the **image runtime**, and all three run on the host that owns the bench.
 A `mount` bench (the default dev workspace) is converted once; after that, every release is a bake and a switch.

-1. **One-time conversion** of your working mount bench (if you don't have one yet, the [Quick Start](../getting-started/quick-start.md) gets you there).
+1. **One-time conversion** of your working mount bench (if you don't have one yet, the [Your first bench](../getting-started/quick-start.md) gets you there).
 Give the bench a release image repo and flip its runtime in `bench_config.toml`:

     ```toml
     image   = "local/mybench"   # where releases are tagged; a registry host prefix enables push/pull